IO-Design-Team/hive_ce_docs/advanced/isolates.md

 `IsolatedHive` allows you to safely interact with boxes in a multi-isolate environment by maintaining its own separate isolate for `Hive` operations

+!> If you are using `IsolatedHive`, you MUST use it everywhere in place of the normal `Hive` interface

 `IsolatedHive` has a very similar API to `Hive`, but there are some key differences:

-- The `init` call takes an `isolateNameServer` parameter
 - Most methods are asynchronous due to isolate communication
 - `IsolatedHive` does not support `HiveObject` or `HiveList`
 - Isolate communication does add some overhead

 ?> On web, `IsolatedHive` directly calls `Hive` since web does not support isolates

-!> If you are using `IsolatedHive`, you MUST use it everywhere in place of the normal `Hive` interface

 ## Usage